-The land is not currently used for agriculture but is used for storge of grains.
-This use will cease and may relocate to the land to the west, thus retaining employment in Winchelsea.
+The land is not currently used for agriculture but was used for grain storage.
+This use has relocated to the land to the west of the subject site, thus retaining employment in Winchelsea.

-Clause 17.01-1S (Diversified economy - G21 region) seeks to "support new businesses that provide employment and innovation opportunities in identified employment nodes across the region."
+Clause 17.01-15 (Diversified economy - G21 region) seeks to "support new businesses that provide employment and innovation opportunities in identified employment nodes across the region."

-Clause 17.03-15 (Industrial land supply) seeks "to ensure the availability of land for industry" in appropriate locations.
+Clause 17.03-1S (Industrial land supply) seeks "to ensure the availability of land for industry" in appropriate locations.
 The Environment Protection Authority publication 'Recommended separation distances for industrial residual air emissions (Publication number 1518) 1990, updated March 2013' is referenced as a policy guideline that must be considered in planning.
 The guideline is the appropriate guide for amenity interface and buffer issues relating to dust and odour emissions.